hsivan/automon/README.md

 This design enables developers to easily add new monitoring techniques, add features to existing techniques, or to enrich the basic protocol.

-We also provide some implementations of other monitoring techniques that were used as baselines in our paper.
+AutoMon also provide implementations of other monitoring techniques that were used as baselines in our paper.
 For the CB technique we provide the implementation of cosine similarity and inner product monitoring, based on [Lazerson et al., 2016](https://dl.acm.org/doi/pdf/10.1145/3226113).
 For the GM technique we provide the implementation of entropy monitoring, based on [Gabel et al., 2017](https://dl.acm.org/doi/pdf/10.1145/3097983.3098092), and of variance monitoring, based on [Gabel et al., 2014](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6877240).
-Note that while AutoMon can monitor any arbitrary function given as a code, the other techniques have a tailored implementation per function.
+(Note that while AutoMon can monitor any arbitrary function given as a code, the other techniques have a tailored implementation per function.)

 ## Usage example